 When designing your product, think about the advantages it provides its users rather than what it can do.
 For example, a feature of a portable washer is that it can wash clothes on the go.
 An advantage is that it doesn’t require a sink attachment.
 Consumers are more likely to be convinced of your product if you can convey advantages — how your product can improve their life.

-If you’re looking for a little help with your CAD design project, take advantage of Cad Crowd’s design services.
-Our top-tier designers are experienced in consumer product design.
-We also connect you with leading U.S manufacturing firms with our contract manufacturing services.
+Take advantage of Cad Crowd’s design services if you’re looking for some help with your CAD design project.
+Our top-tier designers are experienced in consumer product design services.
+We also provide prototype design services and connect you with leading U.S. manufacturing firms with our contract manufacturing services.
 Get a free quote today.